dennerj/autodesk-flc-api/v2/run script.md

 ### With a report

 This is essentialy the same as above but querying a report returns a diffrent response object.
+The benifit of this method is the ability to run the script on a defined set of records defined by a report.

 #### Primary API Call